apples723/apples723.github.io/_posts/install-official-git-on-mac.md

+---
+layout: post
+slug: gruvbox-thingy
+---

+# Installing the Official Git Distro on Mac

 Git is installed on MacOS by default.
-It's not the offfical distro, but the Apple distribution of git.
+It's not the offfical distro, but the Apple distribution of git and lacks several versions behind the official distro.

 ## Overview